super mario galaxy (**1/2)

 super mario galaxy

-a videogame by nintendo
+a videogame developed by nintendo

 text by tim rogers

-Bottom line: Super Mario Galaxy is “not a cultural event — it’s just a videogame”
+Bottom line: Super Mario Galaxy is “not a cultural event -- it's just a videogame.”

 There comes a point in every high-profile game-reviewer’s life when he has to put down that can of Red Bull (which has likely been empty for minutes now) and start banging out the words.
 Here at Action Button Dot Net, we don’t have the rigorous deadlines and tight schedules of videogame magazines, who employ what must be the hardest-working souls on earth; without them, we wouldn’t exist, for better or for worse, though forget about that.
 This paragraph is meant to indicate that it is only after great consideration and much stewing in my own juices that I finally decide to talk about Super Mario Galaxy, a month after tearing all the way through it from start to finish, a year and a day after the Wii’s launch in Japan, a year and two days after deciding that it couldn’t be released any sooner, and nearly twelve years of praying that, some day, it would come, and that it would be great.